chenyichen0420/CBCOJ/backend/Readme.txt

-This folder stores the public parts of the source file of the backend.
+This folder shows the structure of the backend configuration.